 A page written for Google ranking can afford sprawling prose and gradual introduction of facts and arguments, while a page written to be cited needs clean, atomic statements with named sources and explicit entity relationships.

-The second divergence is timing.
+Timing is another place they come apart.
 Google crawls regularly to update its databases, but AI training data is a snapshot that can be months or years out of date.
 The work done today to build AI citation authority may not produce results until the next major training cycle for platforms relying mostly on training data.
-This is not an argument against doing the work now.
-It is an argument for starting now before the urgency arrives.
+Crypto protocols are advised to start doing the work now to be included in the next major training update before the urgency arrives.

-The third divergence is what each system rewards.
+What each system rewards is different too.
 Google rewards pages that satisfy searcher intent at the moment of the query.
 Answer engines reward sources that make confident, verifiable, and extractable claims.
 Although there can be a substantial overlap between AI citations and search engine results, this is not always the case.
 Pages that perform well in search can be invisible to an answer engine, while top cited pages on AI platforms can be conspicuously absent from the top search results.

 The schema connection